Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 This spatial ability to access and manipulate data, unique to Jac, aligns with the spatial model of data programming, thus strengthening its differentiating edge.

-#### Method Abilities
+##### Method Abilities

 Method abilities are reminiscent of traditional class methods in other programming languages.
 They accept parameters and return values, providing a more conventional programming mechanism within Jac.
 However, just like has variables, these parameters and return types must also be explicitly defined.
 This requirement ensures type safety during method invocation, helping to prevent runtime errors.

-## Summary
+### Key new concept

-In conclusion, each of Jac's architypes—object types, node types, edge types, and walker types—possesses these three main field types: has variables, data spatial abilities, and method abilities.
+Each of Jac's architypes—object types, node types, edge types, and walker types—possesses these three main field types: has variables, data spatial abilities, and method abilities.
 This innovative blend of strict typing for variables and methods, along with data spatial programming concepts, forms the crux of Jac's robust and unique programming model.
 The interplay between the `here` and `visitor` references further accentuates Jac's commitment to facilitating a dynamic and intuitive data spatial programming experience.